jomizrahi92/Hatzalah-Carnival-V2/ReadMe.txt

-This is a a base of what HTML is needed from canvas theme.
+This is a Front End Website for The Jersey Shore Hatzalah Carnival V2.
+This consists of HTML, CSS, Javascript, jQuery, & PHP.